University of South Florida

 Regina Hewitt earned her Ph.D., M.Phil., and M.A. from Columbia University after completing a B.A. at Rutgers University.
 Upon receipt of her doctorate in 1987, she joined the faculty at USF.

-Hewitt specializes in the literature and social theory of the Romantic Era; in the history of literary criticism, with particular attention to the eighteenth and nineteenth centuries; in the history and problems of disciplinarity; and in Scottish Studies.
+Hewitt specializes in the literature and social theory of the Romantic Era; in the history of literary criticism, with particular attention to the eighteenth and nineteenth centuries and to social and ecocriticism; in the history and problems of disciplinarity; and in Scottish Studies.
+Her range of interests is reflected in the titles (below) of selected recent publications.

 Ph.D., M. Phil., M.A., Columbia University

-British romanticism and Scottish studies; 18th- & 19th-century literary & social criticism; disciplinarity
+British romanticism and Scottish studies; 18th- & 19th-century literary & social criticism; ecocriticism; disciplinarity